mowasfi7/venue-taxonomy/specification-1.0.md

 The Trade Desk empowers buyers at the campaign level with the most expressive bid capabilities in market, full-funnel attribution, and detailed reporting that gives you more insights into your audience, from initial impression to conversion.
 By maintaining a pure buy-side focus, The Trade Desk delivers on branding and performance for clients worldwide.

+### About Verizon Media

+Verizon Media, a division of Verizon Communications, Inc., houses a trusted media ecosystem of premium brands like Yahoo, TechCrunch and HuffPost to help people stay informed and entertained, communicate and transact, while creating new ways for advertisers and media partners to connect.
+From XR experiences to advertising and content technology, Verizon Media is an incubator of innovation and is revolutionizing the next generation of content creation in a 5G world.

+### About VIOOH

+VIOOH is a leading global digital out of home marketplace.
+Launched in 2018 and with headquarters in London, VIOOH’s platform connects buyers and sellers in a premium marketplace, making OOH easily accessible.

+Led by a team of digital OOH tech experts, VIOOH is pioneering the transformation of the OOH sector, championing its role in enhancing omni-channel digital campaigns through the use of programmatic.
+VIOOH is live in 17 markets globally and trading programmatically in eleven markets, with more to come.

 ### About Vistar Media

 Vistar Media is the world’s leading end-to-end programmatic ecosystem for digital out-of-home (DOOH).
 Vistar Media’s demand-side platform (DSP) and supply-side platform (SSP) empower buyers and sellers to easily transact on DOOH inventory while applying intelligent data insights that improve media performance.
 Vistar’s SaaS solutions (unified ad server and Cortex for device and content management) deliver enterprise-grade solutions for monetizing and operating digital signage networks at any scale.
 Through its global reach, direct platform integrations, data partnerships, and complete technology stack, Vistar Media continues to power innovation and growth across the digital signage industry.
 Founded in 2012, Vistar Media is headquartered in New York City and has offices across the United States, Canada, the United Kingdom and Australia.

-### Individuals

-* Alex Cohen, The Trade Desk
-* Christian Collins, Vistar Media
-* Aura Koljonen, Broadsign
-* Eric Lamb, Vistar Media
-* Matthew Mercuri, Broadsign

 ### Versioning